Navigating Jackson County Distressed Property: Your 2026 Guide to Probate, Tax Delinquency, and Redemption

 Missouri vs. Kansas: What KC Metro Sellers Need to Know

 The Kansas City metro spans two states with very different property laws.
-Missouri uses a tax lien sale under RSMo Chapter 140 with a 1-year redemption window, while Kansas uses judicial tax foreclosure under K.S.A.
+Most of Missouri, including Clay and Platte, uses a tax lien certificate sale under RSMo Chapter 140 with a one-year redemption window.
+Jackson County is the exception: it runs a court-supervised Delinquent Land Tax sale under RSMo Chapter 141 with no long post-sale redemption, much like Kansas.
+Kansas uses judicial tax foreclosure under K.S.A.
 79-2801 with no post-sale redemption.
-Probate also differs — Missouri (RSMo Chapter 473) typically requires supervised proceedings through the circuit court, while Kansas courts (K.S.A.
+Probate also differs, Missouri (RSMo Chapter 473) typically requires supervised proceedings through the circuit court, while Kansas courts (K.S.A.
 Chapter 59) commonly grant unsupervised administration.
+See the full Missouri vs. Kansas breakdown.

 If you own property on the Kansas side, see our county-specific guides: